-Candidates with either a BSc, or an MD or its equivalent in medicine may enter this program.
-The Department generally does not accept students with an overall grade point average of less than 3.0 in their undergraduate years at the University of Alberta, or an equivalent qualification from a recognized institution.
-Where applicable (see §183.2.3), candidates must obtain a score of 580 on the paper based TOEFL exam or 237 on the computer based TOEFL exam or equivalent.
+Candidates must hold a baccalaureate or its academic equivalent to enter this program.
+The Department generally does not accept students with an overall grade point average of less than 3.1 in their undergraduate years at the University of Alberta, or an equivalent qualification from a recognized institution.
+Where applicable (see §203.2.4), candidates must obtain a TOEFL score of at least 570 (paper-based) or 230 (computer-based) or 95 (internet-based), or equivalent IELTS, MELAB or CAEL scores.
 Prerequisite courses will be specified at the time of arrangement of the candidate's program, although some biological sciences, particularly microbiology, biochemistry and physiology should have been studied.